Madiha-dl/Customer-Churn-Analysis/README.md

 # Project Background
 Our business operates on a subscription-based model, where customers are billed monthly based on their selected services and contract terms.
-Because revenue is driven by recurring subscriptions, customer retention plays a critical role in maintaining profitability and long-term growth.Key business metrics tracked include Total Customers, Churn Rate, New Joiners, Monthly Charges, and Customer Tenure.
+Because revenue is driven by recurring subscriptions, customer retention plays a critical role in maintaining profitability and long-term growth.

+Key business metrics tracked include Total Customers, Churn Rate, New Joiners, Monthly Charges, and Customer Tenure.

 The customer churn dataset combines demographic, geographic, service, and billing information to support churn analysis and retention strategies.

 Insights and recommendations are provided on the following key areas: